Australian captain, Margaret Jennings lifted the first of three consecutive World Cup Trophies Australia Women won, in 1978.

-The hosts lost again – this time against New Zealand Women at Patna: this time they managed to reach 130 for nine, but the Kiwis batted serenely and won the match by nine wickets with 36 balls to spare.
+The hosts lost again — this time against New Zealand Women at Patna: this time they managed to reach 130 for 9, but the Kiwis batted serenely to win the match by 9 wickets with 36 balls to spare.

-The next two matches were played on the same day as well.
-Sharon delivered again, this time with the bat, scoring 56 as Australia Women finished on 150 for nine at Patna.
+The next 2 matches were played on the same day as well.
+Sharon delivered again, this time with the bat, scoring 56 as Australia Women finished on 150 for 9 at Patna.
 Fowzieh Khalili and Shobha Pandit added 31 for the opening stand, but Peta Verco, with figures of 9-3-9-3, helped bowl out India Women for 79.

 The fixture was decided: the finalists from the previous season were scheduled to meet in the last match here as well.
 Though not technically a final, it became equivalent to one (in a way akin the Brazil-Uruguay match of World Cup 1950).
 Mary Piling won the toss and elected to bat.